Timber harvest operations.

 RCW and 458-40

 An unregistered small harvester of timber is required to register with the department for B&O tax purposes in the month when the gross proceeds received during a calendar year from the timber harvested exceed the exempt amount.
-The harvester must then file and report on a return all proceeds received during the calendar year to the time when the filing of a return is required.
+The harvester must then file and report on an excise tax return all proceeds received during the calendar year to the time when the filing of the excise tax return is required.

 (b) Examples.
-The following examples identify a number of facts and then state a conclusion.
-These examples should be used only as a general guide.
-The tax results of other situations must be determined after a review of all facts and circumstances.
-In each example, the harvester must register with the department's forest tax division for the payment of timber excise tax, and must report under the appropriate tax classifications as described above in this rule.
+In each of the following examples, the harvester must register with the department's forest tax division for the payment of timber excise tax, and must report under the appropriate tax classifications as described above in this rule.

-(ii) A person is primarily engaged in another business that is currently registered with the department for B&O tax purposes and has monthly receipts of two hundred fifty thousand dollars.
-The person is a small harvester under RCW 84.33.073
+A person is primarily engaged in another business that is currently registered with the department for B&O tax purposes and has monthly receipts of two hundred fifty thousand dollars.
+The person is a small harvester as defined in RCW 84.33.035

 and receives sixty thousand dollars from the sale of the timber harvested.